Overage Drinking: A National Concern

 "Overage Drinking: A National Concern" is the sixth episode of the seventeenth season of the American sitcom television series It's Always Sunny in Philadelphia.
-It is the 176th overall episode of the series and was written by executive producers Charlie Day and series creator Rob Mac, and directed by Ashly Burch.
+It is the 176th overall episode of the series and was written by executive producers Charlie Day and series creator Rob McElhenney, and directed by Ashly Burch.
 It originally aired on FX and FXX on August 6, 2025.

 The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Ronald "Mac" McDonald, and Frank Reynolds, Dennis's and Dee's legal father.
 The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.
 In the episode, Dennis and Dee reconnect with a married couple from their past, while Charlie and Mac try to find Frank.

 According to Nielsen Media Research, the episode was seen by an estimated 0.304 million household viewers and gained a 0.09 ratings share among adults aged 18–49.
 The episode received generally positive reviews, who praised its callbacks to the first season, although some were critical over the lack of Frank in the episode.